Hail Damage Claims

 Minnesota & Wisconsin's Trusted Experts for Insurance-Driven Roof, Siding & Exterior Restoration

-Hailstorms across Minnesota and Wisconsin can hit with almost no warning—leaving roofs bruised, granules displaced, siding cracked, gutters dented, and homeowners unsure what to do next.
-For more than 20 years, Advanced Roofing & Siding has been the trusted partner for thousands of families navigating hail damage and the insurance claim process the right way—documented, code-compliant, and backed by our GAF Master Elite® certification.
+Hailstorms across Minnesota and Wisconsin can hit with almost no warning—leaving roofs bruised, siding cracked, and gutters dented.
+For 30+ years, Advanced Roofing & Siding has helped thousands of families navigate hail damage insurance claims the right way— documented, code-compliant, and backed by our GAF Master Elite® certification.

 Why Hail Damage Matters (Even if You Can't See It)